Georges Tron: Biography

 Georges Tron received his Baccalauréat at the Lycée Saint-Louis-de-Gonzague in 1975 and a Masters in Public Law.
 In 1986, he was appointed as parliamentary advisor to Édouard Balladur, then Minister of Economy and Finance.
 From 1988 to 1993, he served as Chief of Staff for Balladur.
 From 1997 to 2002, he served as budgetary advisor to the Prime Minister, Lionel Jospin.

 In 1999, he served as National Secretary of the Rally for the Republic and in 2002, he joined the Union for a Popular Movement.

 He became President of the Union des Jeunes pour le Progrès.
 Since 1993, he has been a deputy of Essonne.
 Since 1995, he has been Mayor of Draveil.
 Since 2003, he has been the President of Communauté d'Agglomération Sénart Val de Seine.
 In 2009, he joined the Deslierres & Associés law firm.

-In May 2011, George Tron became the subject of a preliminary investigation into charges of sexual harassment after two women alleged that he had attacked them between 2007 and 2010, which led him to resign as a junior minister for the civil service, tendering his resignation to French President Nicolas Sarkozy.
+In May 2011, George Tron became the subject of a preliminary investigation into charges of sexual harassment after two women, one represented by Yael Mellul, alleged that he had attacked them between 2007 and 2010, which led him to resign as a junior minister for the civil service, tendering his resignation to French President Nicolas Sarkozy.
 Tron linked the case to a feud with relatives of Presidential candidate Marine Le Pen, who announced she would sue him for libel.

 In February 2021, he was sentenced on appeal to 5 years of imprisonment (with 2 of those suspended) for the sexual harassment and rape of his former employee.
 He initially refused to resign and ran the town from his jail cell for several months, but he eventually resigned in May 2021.